Andrés Manuel López Obrador: Plans for historical commemorations

-Midterm elections 2021
+2021 midterm elections

-In June 2021 midterm elections, López Obrador's Juntos Hacemos Historia coalition lost seats in the lower house of Congress.
-However, his ruling coalition maintained a simple majority, but López Obrador failed to secure the two-thirds congressional supermajority.
-The main opposition was a coalition of Mexico's three traditional parties: the PRI, the PAN and the PRD.
+In the June 2021 midterm elections, López Obrador's Juntos Hacemos Historia coalition lost seats in the lower house of Congress.
+However, his ruling coalition maintained a simple majority, but López Obrador failed to secure a two-thirds congressional supermajority.
+The main opposition was a coalition of Mexico's three traditional parties: the PRI, the PAN, and the PRD.